DennisDeSwart/php-stanford-nlp-datastore/README.md

 Stores NLP data from Stanford CoreNLP server.

 ## What does it do?
-It analyses a text, gets data and then stores it.
+It analyses a text using Stanford CoreNLP server, then stores the result.

 ## Which data gets stored?